AkashSingh3031/The-Complete-FAANG-Preparation/2]. Technical Subjects/0]. Object Oriented Programming (OOP)/Readme.md

    - When one class inherits another class, it is known as single level inheritance.
 2. Multiple inheritance :
    - Multiple inheritance is the process of deriving a new class that inherits the attributes from two or more classes.
-3. Hierarchical inheritance :
-   - : Hierarchical inheritance is defined as the process of deriving more than one class from a base class.
-4. Multilevel inheritance :
+3. Multilevel inheritance :
    - Multilevel inheritance is a process of deriving a class from another derived class.
+4. Hierarchical inheritance :
+   - Hierarchical inheritance is defined as the process of deriving more than one class from a base class.
 5. Hybrid inheritance :
    - Hybrid inheritance is a combination of simple, multiple inheritance and hierarchical inheritance.